cellplatform/platform-0.2.0/README.md

 **This temporarily generated folder must never be commited into the repo.**  Once you have your temporary folder assembled, transmit it to the next developer (or yourself on your next development machine) after appropriately editing out any API keys/tokens that are personally assigned to you.
 Send this over some sensibly secure "password/secret" transmission channel.

 <p>&nbsp;</p>

+### Licence Analysis

+The system/platform is an "open commons" shared resource for the world.
+As such it is "[open source](https://en.wikipedia.org/wiki/Open-source_software)" (OSS) and also all dependencies must conform with amenable OSS licences.
+To run an analysis over the depenency graph run ([pre-reqs](https://docs.fossa.com/docs/importing-a-project)):

+      fossa analyze

+<p>&nbsp;</p>
 <p>&nbsp;</p>